Natalitta/orchid-shop/README.md

 This is a terminal application to track shop sales, calculate expenses and profit, figure out recommended amount to have in stock.

-All data provided through the terminal input goes into a google spreadsheet.
+All data provided through the terminal inputs goes into a google spreadsheet.

 In the end, the user gets the total day profit of the day and recommendations for stock printed to the terminal for user's convenience so that they do not have to open the spreadsheet.